How to Successfully Make A Midlife Change of Careers in 2022 [Even If You’re Scared and Clueless]

 You've been denying this for so long, hoping that you're wrong and that the condition would turn for the better.

 Unfortunately, no. You're not wrong.
 And you know things would never improve.
 You feel like getting a hard punch in the gut.

 This is not how you want to spend the rest of your life.
+You feel stuck.